 Yes, but only a small amount.
-These items include drywall, paneling, lumber, etc. cut to 3 foot or less lengths, nails pounded down and bundled or stacked neatly; bundles weighing 50 pounds or less.
-Very small amounts of Cement or Concrete can be accepted, please contact the Solid Waste Department before setting out curbside.
+These items include drywall, paneling, lumber, etc. cut to 3 foot or less lengths, nails pounded down and bundled; bundles weighing 50 pounds or less.
+Cement, concrete and bricks will NOT be accepted,

 - You may take your waste to a licensed sanitary landfill.
-The closest facility is Advanced Disposal - Arbor Hills facility located on Six Mile and Napier Roads in Salem Township.
-Please call first for directions and costs: Advanced Disposal – Arbor Hills (248) 349-7230.
+The closest facility is GFL- Arbor Hills facility located on Six Mile and Napier Roads in Salem Township.
+Please call first for directions and costs: (248) 793-5610.